 - Strictly abide by the condo community’s by-laws, declarations as well as rules.

 - Keep your condo suite in good condition.
-That is, get it repaired and maintained whenever necessary.
+Hence, get your condos repaired and maintained whenever necessary.

 - You must pay the common expenses and service fee as levied by the condominium corporation.
 This also includes the liens or chargebacks and other special assessments.

-- Never interfere into the matters or space of your neighbor’s unit.
+- Never interfere into the matters or space of your neighbour’s unit.

-It is advised to all individuals to follow all the necessary condominium owner rights Ontario to have a happy, healthy, and peaceful living in your condominiums.
-At the same time, keep in mind the responsibilities that you must have as the owner of a condo suite.
-It is important to understand that there is a set of duties from your end too for the common spaces as well as facilities of the condo community that you are a part of.
+Condo owners should follow all the necessary condominium owner rights and responsibilities in Ontario to have a happy, healthy, and peaceful condo living.
+At the same time, note the responsibilities that you must have as the owner of a condo suite.
+Moreover, there is a set of duties from your end too for the common spaces and facilities of the condo community that you are a part of.